A post by Samuel Kampa.

 I borrow the term from Green and Donahue (2009).
 Imaginative transportation differs from immersion simpliciter for reasons I discuss in the paper.

-Liao (unpublishable 2017) also offers an attentional account of imaginative immersion.
+Harman (2010) and Liao (unpublishable 2017) also offer attentional accounts of imaginative immersion.

-Liao and Doggett (2014: 269) are wise to this feature of transportation: “Carrey remembered there were cameras filming him and remembered to act so that the cameras could film him.
+Compare with Harman (2010: 41): “The actor may be aware of the audience, but he leaves it outside his circle of attention. . . .
+The audience remains within the actor’s Fringe Consciousness, causing a real if almost indiscernible effect on the actor’s performance.”
+Liao and Doggett (2014: 269) are also wise to this feature of transportation: “Carrey remembered there were cameras filming him and remembered to act so that the cameras could film him.
 What explains these behavioral patterns is that pretenders keep track of their own mental states—their beliefs about who they are and what they are doing—even when they are immersed” (emphasis added).
-I suggest we reduce “keeping track” to “maintaining unconscious awareness.”
+In keeping with Harman's account, I suggest that we reduce “keeping track” to “maintaining unconscious awareness.”

 Green, M. C., & Donahue, J. K. 2009.
 “Simulated Worlds: Transportation Into Narratives.”
 In Handbook of Imagination and Mental Stimulation, eds.
 K. D. Markman, W. M. P. Klein, & J. A. Suhr, New York: Psychology Press: 241-54.